-Why Offensive Lineman Wear Knee Braces & Elbow Sleeves
+Why Offensive Linemen Wear Knee Braces & Elbow Sleeves

 College and NFL linemen can often be seen wearing a heavy knee brace on both of their knees.
-This knee brace is similar to what an athlete would wear if they tear their ACL.
+This football knee brace is similar to what an athlete would wear if they tore their ACL.

 Offensive linemen wear knee braces to protect the ligaments in their knees and prevent season-ending injuries.
 Metal knee braces help protect and stabilize the knees from injuries.